 The STIP applies only to the Senior Executive Officers.
-Cash bonuses to the other Executive Officers are determined at the discretion of the Compensation Committee based on the overall financial performance of the Company, levels of bonuses provided by benchmark companies, and individual performance of the Executive Officer based on recommendations and general input from the CEO.
+Cash bonuses to the other NEO is determined at the discretion of the Compensation Committee based on the overall financial performance of the Company, levels of bonuses provided by benchmark companies, and individual performance of the NEO based on recommendations and general input from the CEO.